 Bad lettuce might seem like a minor problem compared to, say, a global pandemic.
 But the next time you’re tempted to wave off a recall and take your chances with E. coli, consider this: Short diarrheal infections may cause genetic damage leading to colon cancer or colitis.

 That’s what Biochemistry and Molecular Biology professor Fengyi Wan, PhD, and colleagues found in a study last year in Cancer Discovery.
-Wan’s lab studied how mice developed and survived colon cancer after a bout with Citrobacter rodentium, the rodent analog of Escherichia coli.
-Mice are inherently immune to E. coli, but C. rodentium shares about 67% of E. coli’s genes and most of its pathogenic mechanisms.
+Wan’s lab studied how mice developed colon cancer after a bout with Citrobacter rodentium, the rodent analog of Escherichia coli.
+Mice are inherently resistant to human pathogenic E. coli, but C. rodentium shares about 67% of E. coli’s genes and most of its pathogenic mechanisms.

 The researchers discovered that a specific protein secreted by C. rodentium during infection helped predict the number of tumors a mouse with colon cancer later developed.
 Now, Wan says his lab is working on developing small molecular inhibitors that will prevent genomic damage during C. rodentium/E. coli infections.